 Teachers were asked how they pay for their training.
 Over 40 percent of teachers report that they almost always pay for their own training (see Table 17).
 This may be discouraging some teachers from seeking out training, since CCC teachers and FCCH teachers are generally earning low to modest wages.
-As one CCC teacher put it, "If you have to pay, you pay, but then it is like 'Ouch' in the pocket!"The problem appears particularly severe for FCCH teachers as almost 60 percent of them report paying for most of their training themselves.
+As one CCC teacher put it, "If you have to pay, you pay, but then it is like 'Ouch' in the pocket!"
+The problem appears particularly severe for FCCH teachers as almost 60 percent of them report paying for most of their training themselves.
 FCCH teachers do take some advantage of low- or no-cost opportunities but the bulk of training expenses are still absorbed by the teachers themselves.
 Very few FCCH teachers are taking advantage of grants and financial assistance to pay for their training.
 This may be because of scarce availability, but it also seems likely that FCCH teachers are not aware of opportunities or find the application process cumbersome or confusing.
 When grants are available, they should be advertised widely (again, a list-serv could be a cost-effective way to reach FCCH teachers who have computer access while postcards could be used to reach others) and the application process streamlined as much as possible to encourage FCCH teachers to take advantage of funded training opportunities.

 TABLE 17: HOW TEACHERS PAY FOR THEIR TRAINING ALL CCC FCCH The center pays for most of my training or reimburses me.
-45.3% 45.3% na I almost always pay for training myself.
-41.9% 40.7% 58.3% I try to sign up for training sessions that are offered by my Coalition, by 4C Orlando, or by the Florida Family Child Care Home Association at no cost or low cost.
+45.3% 45.3% na l almost always pay for training myself.
+41.9% 40.7% 58.3% l try to sign up for training sessions that are offered by my Coalition, by 4C Orlando, or by the Florida Family Child Care Home Association at no cost or low cost.
 33.3% na 33.3% The center pays me for the time I spend in training.
-19.9% 19.9% na l generally apply for and receive grants and financial assistance to pay for my training.
-8.3% na 8.3% Note: Totals may add to more than 100 percent as teachers were told to she ek all applicable schoices Not Annlicable (n
+19.9% 19.9% na I generally apply for and receive grants and financial l generally apply for and receive grants and financial 8.3% na assistance to pay for my training.